 You have to be very careful with your new pin-straight hair after treatment.
 You can't wash it or pull it up into a ponytail for at least three days while it sets.
 You can also totally forget about getting a perm or anything involving chemicals to restore your hair's natural waves.
 Any additional chemicals will only add to the damage, so you have to be prepared for the commitment to let it grow out.

 Hair texture plays a big role in the success of the treatment, particularly for African American women.
 Depending on your hair, you might be better off with chemical relaxers.
-Before you schedule an appointment, think long and hard about whether this is a good move for you.
-It certainly can be a beautiful look, but you need to fully understand the risks involved.
+Before you schedule an appointment for the treatment, consider booking a consultation first.
+It's important to fully understand the risks involved and to determine if you're a good candidate.